-If you are looking for a light, fruity take on the classic Mojito, this is a perfect option.
-The Raspberry Mojito has all of the elements of the original: rum, refreshing mint and lime, a little sweetness, and a hint of sparkle.
-It simply brings in a few twists, and the result is a fabulous cocktail that can be enjoyed all summer long.
+Sweet, delicious, and very easy to mix up, it's hard to resist a raspberry mojito.
+It puts a light, fruity spin on the classic mojito with all of the essential elements that make it a great cocktail: rum, refreshing mint and lime, a little sweetness, and a hint of sparkle.
+This recipe simply brings in a few twists, and the result is a fabulous cocktail that can be enjoyed all summer long.

 Muddle well to release the juice of the berries and the essence of the mint.

 Fill the glass with ice and add the lime wedges, rum, and Chambord.

 - For the best tasting mojito, choose a mid-range white rum.
 There are many great brands to choose from and rum is one of the most affordable liquors, so you won't break the bank with an upgrade.

 - To wake up the mint's flavor, slap the leaves between your palms or gently tear them before adding them to the glass.